What Is HTTP Status Codes? SEO Glossary

 Why HTTP Status Codes Matter for SEO

 Serving the wrong status code has real consequences.
-If a working page accidentally returns a 404, Google will deindex it.
-If a permanently moved page returns a 302 instead of a 301, Google may not transfer link equity properly.
-If your server intermittently returns 503 errors, Google will reduce its crawl rate, slowing down how quickly your new content gets discovered.
+If a working page accidentally returns a 404, Google removes it from the index.
+If a permanently moved page returns a 302 instead of a 301, Google reads it as a weaker signal and may not consolidate the move the way you intend.
+If your server intermittently returns 503 errors, Google reduces its crawl rate, slowing down how quickly your new content gets discovered.

 On large sites, status code issues multiply fast.
 A misconfigured server rule can send wrong status codes to thousands of URLs simultaneously.
 Monitoring and correctly implementing status codes is one of the foundations of technical SEO.